Dovain Studio

 It’s hard to recall a single memory from my childhood where I wasn’t painting or creating spaces using materials I found around me, especially at my grandparents’ countryside home.
 I even painted “frescos” on my bedroom walls during sleepless nights.

-Since finishing university, I started an internship in a company in Lisbon.
+Since finishing university, I started an internship at a company in Lisbon.
 Just two weeks in, the director asked me to join the team, and from that moment on, I’ve never stopped creating furniture and design projects.

 Life itself.
 Since I was a child, I’ve always been fascinated by the idea of creating — solving problems through creativity and making pieces that make others feel something.
 The only difference back then was that I didn’t know the word “designer” existed.
 I used to gift drawings and paintings to friends and family for birthdays and special occasions (I started painting on canvas when I was 9).
 I still do that today.